 [XXX - expand with results from 1000G]

-omplex event identification and assembly.
-Although detection of deletions is becoming routine, identification and characterization of insertions, inversions, tandem duplications translocations, as well as complex events involving various combinations of these , is an unsolved problem.
+Tools for complex event identification and assembly.
+Although detection of deletions is becoming routine, identification and characterization of insertions, inversions, tandem duplications and translocations, as well as complex events involving various combinations of these events, is an unsolved problem.
 It is recognized now that these complex events are more common than previously believed (CITE).
-We have ma progress on analyzing such events using both and data.
-We developed and published PEMer [19236709] for identifying complex rearrangements from datasets.
+We have made progress on analyzing such events using both WGS and WES data.
+We developed and published PEMer [19236709] for identifying complex rearrangements from WGS datasets.